 Category Appropriate Inappropriate Criminal Record None.
 HR will address this issue if it arises in a background check.
 Have you been arrested?
 Have you ever been indicted for a crime?
 Organizations or Affiliations Whether a candidate is a member of any organization that the candidate believes is relevant to his/her ability to perform the job.
 Request a candidate to list all clubs, organizations, societies and lodges to which he or she belongs since this could be used for discriminatory purposes.
+Salary What are your salary expectations?
+Inquiries into an applicant's current or previous salary history are not permissible, including: What is your current salary?
+What is your previous salary?
 Travel, Mobility, Ability to Get to Work If the job requires travel or the ability to work at different locations, you may state the job requirements and ask the candidate if he or she is able to meet such requirements.
 Inquiries as to a candidate's mobility or ability to travel if they are not related to successful job performance.
 Such inquiries may tend to discriminate against older workers, people with disabilities and women.
 Miscellaneous Notice to the candidate that any misstatement or omissions of material facts in his/her application may result in not proceeding with a job offer or may be cause for dismissal.
 Any questions that are not related to the position or necessary to evaluate the candidate's capability to perform the job.